sandrzejewskipl/spotify-scheduler/README.md

 Download an `.exe` file from the latest release <a href="https://github.com/sandrzejewskipl/spotify-scheduler/releases">here</a> and launch it.

-On the first run, you will be asked for CLIENT_ID and CLIENT_SECRET from Spotify in a console.
+On the first run, you will be asked for CLIENT_ID and CLIENT_SECRET from Spotify.
 Then OAuth popup should open.
 You <b>need</b> to keep the console running; otherwise, closing it will cause the program to stop.

 ## Running on Linux
 <b>Clone the repository (by the command below, or download it)</b>